-For the last five years Ms. Franco premiered adaptations for soprano, baritone and orchestra of the Arca de Noé a song cycle originally written for popular instruments and singers, Saltimbancos, and Balão Mágico, a children’s musical, and O Magico de Oz (Wizard of Oz) for narrator, soprano and baritone.
+For the last five years Ms. Franco has been part of a very special musical series with symphonic adaptations of children's classic.
+She has premiered these adaptations for soprano, baritone and orchestra of the Arca de Noé (Noah's Arch) a song cycle originally written for popular instruments and singers, Saltimbancos, and Balão Mágico, a children’s musical, and O Magico de Oz (Wizard of Oz) for narrator, soprano and baritone.
 These unique projects were recorded in CD and recently released in stores in Brazil and are available worldwide in online stores.
 All projects were written and arranged especially for Ms. Franco’s voice and recorded under maestro Felipe Prazeres’ baton with the Orquestra Petrobras Sinfônica.
-Saltimbancos Sinfônico was awarded "best cd of the year 2017 in the Prêmio da Música Brasileira" children's musical category.
+Saltimbancos Sinfônico was awarded "best cd of the year 2017 in the 28th Prêmio da Música Brasileira" children's musical category.

 In November 2017, Ms. Franco premiered the work Ouvir Estrelas, by Robert Paterson at the National Sawdust.